Introducing Max, Our Ace Snowshoe Tester

 That meant I was going to have to go the wrench and screwdriver route to have any sense of whether or not the shoes performed well for Max..
 Now, I don’t mean to be a whiner, but having little fiddly bits of snowshoe (nuts, bolts, crampons) loose on the living room floor was not my idea of fun, especially with an anxious three-year-old on the prowl… Perhaps it annoyed me in particular because it’s not necessary.
 Not one of the other snowshoes required me to disassemble the binding to get Max’s weight functionally distributed on the heel and toe crampons.

 The real problem with the Bean binding revealed itself only after the bindings were correctly sized for Max’s boots.
 Once the heel cap was adjusted so that his weight was properly over the crampons, the flat plastic bottom of the binding protruded beyond the tips of his boots, tripping him.
 After less than five minutes, he’d had it and asked to take the shoes off.

 You could cut the excess off the front of the plate, but in so doing you would eliminate the possibility of adjusting the binding when your child grew.
 With the flotation listed for this snowshoe at 25-60 pounds, it’s not like Max was on the small end of the spectrum of potential users of the snowshoe.

 Everything else about this snowshoe is fine and it should work very well for larger kids with feet large enough to use the larger binding setting.
 It has a fixed toe cord, aluminum crampons at toe and heel—all good.
-Change the binding to something like the one on the Yukon Charlie’s have and you’d have…well, the Yukon Charlie’s…one of our top choices.
+Change the binding to something like the one on the Yukon Charlie’s and you’d have…well, the Yukon Charlie’s…one of our top choices.

 The “Kiddie Shoe” Conundrum